 Examines conceptual foundations, strategic and competitive uses, as well as global and ethical issues in the use of information systems technology by managers and professionals to improve organizational performance, group work, and personal productivity.
-Students discover how various information
+Students discover how various information systems enable improvement in operations, management, analysis, and decision-making and support functions in business organizations.

-BISM 3135 System Analysis and Design 3 credits
+BISM 3135 System Analysis and Design 3 Credits